We can’t wait to welcome you!

 Are the venues under cover?

 No. To make sure we continue to meet guidelines we are not putting any audiences under cover.
-However, in the amphitheatre, the trees are a natural canopy and offer some shelter and, as with the Bandstand venue, we encourage people to wear suitable clothing.
+However, in the amphitheatre, the trees are a natural canopy and offer some shelter and we encourage people to wear suitable clothing.

 Where do we go for different events?

 Bandstand – head down towards the River and a member of the team will greet you.

 Amphitheatre – head up the zig-zag path into the garden.
 Members of the team will be at the kiosk and inside the garden and can direct you to the Amphitheatre.

 Amphitheatre – No. It is very important that you arrive on time.
 Due to the close proximity of the audience to the performance space, we will not be able to admit any latecomers or hold any performances for late parties.